dimdots/Fat-Tail-Risk-Assessor/04_setup_guide.md

 Once you have at least four of five test cases producing responses you'd be comfortable showing to a colleague or client, you have a working tool.

-## Time budget

-- Project setup and first test: 20 minutes
-- Running all 5 tests: 30-45 minutes
-- Iteration on the prompt: 1-3 hours
-- Total: 3-5 hours